-The researchers found that traffic fatalities increased significantly after close games, and that games which were rated as nail-biters were far more likely to result in traffic fatalities than blow-outs.
+They found that traffic fatalities increased significantly after close games, and that games which were rated as nail-biters were far more likely to result in traffic fatalities than blow-outs.
 Each increase in the closeness rating was associated with a 21 percent increase in fatal accidents at the game site.
 To go from a blow-out to a nail-biter resulted in a 133 percent increase in observed fatal accidents.

 Furthermore, researchers found that the increase in fatalities occurred only in places where there were winners – the site of the competition and the hometown of the winning team.
 “This pattern of results is important in that it suggests that the cause of the relationship might be associated with competition-induced testosterone,” Wood said.

 “During a close game, testosterone increases for the fans as well as the players – that has been established by previous studies,” Wood said.
 “After the game, testosterone levels drop for the losing side, but spike for the winning side.
 Because testosterone is linked to aggressive behavior and potentially aggressive driving, we hypothesize that this may play a role in the increased number of traffic fatalities in areas with a high proportion of winning fans.”

 The paper, “The Bad Thing about Good Games: The Relationship between Close Sporting Events and Game-Day Automobile Fatalities,” is forthcoming from the Journal of Consumer Research and was co-authored by Dr. Melayne Morgan McInnes, a professor of economics at USC, and David Norton, a Ph.D. student at USC.

 N.C.
 State’s Department of Business Management is part of the university’s Poole College of Management.